manyunya/bitcoin-lost-deep-key-private-key/README.md

 banking institutions to by pass terrible fees from the banks and other dilemmas caused by most banks having full control.
-As an example of private key generation and experimentation within the bitcoin network some private keys start with #L5..c4 or Ky..k1 < as an example 52 characters alpha-numeric no special characters, decoded they flip around to an address starting with 1 as part of the end decoded process, similar to how paper wallets are printed exported and imported there is #nothing protecting a paper wallet if it is a known similar to how a private key bears no security or protection from import to #a wallet whether it is classic, core or a variant.
+As an example of private key generation and experimentation within the bitcoin network some private keys start with #L5..c4 or Ky..k1 < as an example 52 characters alpha-numeric no special characters, decoded they flip around to an address starting with 1 as part of the end decoded process, similar to how paper wallets are printed exported and imported there is nothing protecting a paper wallet with a QR code if it is a known similar to how a private key bears no security or protection from import to a bitcoin wallet whether it is classic, core or a variant.
 <br>
 <br>
 <br>